-For more information about why Christians pray and for prayers, see the Methodist Church's website on prayer, which includes 'creative prayer': an opportunity to view and share ideas for prayer.
+For more information about why Christians pray and for prayers, see the Methodist Church in Britain's website on prayer, which includes 'creative prayer': an opportunity to view and share ideas for prayer.
 Also a different prayer for the day, taken from the Methodist Prayer Handbook, can be found here.

-Some useful external sites about prayer (though we do not necessarily monitor these sites and have no control over their content):-
+Some useful external sites about prayer *though we do not monitor these sites and have no control over their content*:

-If you have any other suggestions of useful sites for prayer, want advice about prayer or would like us to pray for you or a situation or person known to you, you can get in touch using our Prayer Request Form:
+If you want advice about prayer or would like us to pray for you or a situation or person known to you, you can submit a prayer request: